 Again according to legend, the Roman emperor was enraged by George’s conversion to Christianity, which caused George to free his slaves and distribute his wealth to the poor.
 He tried to lure George back to the Roman gods by offering gifts of land, money and slaves, but failed and had him arrested.
 He then sent a beautiful woman to his prison cell to seduce him, but instead of succumbing to the woman’s charms, George converted her to Christianity.

 Exasperated by his failure, the emperor had George executed by beheading on April 23rd in AD 303, hence the date of his saint’s day.
 That made him a Christian martyr and he was later canonised (declared a saint) by the growing Christian church, with new places of worship named in his honour.

 St George was especially venerated as a warrior saint during the Crusades – a series of religious wars in the medieval period, sanctioned by the church to reclaim the Holy Land from Muslim rule.
 Crusaders, including English knights and their soldiers, claimed the spirit of St George rode with them into battle, carrying and wearing his banner of a red cross against a white background.

 Today there are moves to ‘reclaim the flag’ for the whole of England and fly it proudly, not only on St George’s Day but throughout the year and at sporting events involving English teams.
-There is also a growing campaign to make St George’s Day a public holiday in England, especially as it also marks the birth of Shakespeare.
-However, there is some resistance because it would fall too close to the existing two Easter bank holidays (Good Friday and Easter Monday) and the two bank holidays at the beginning and end of May.
+There’s also a growing campaign to make St George’s Day a public holiday in England, especially as it also marks the birth of Shakespeare.
+However, there is some resistance because it falls too close to the existing two Easter bank holidays (Good Friday and Easter Monday) and the two bank holidays at the beginning and end of May.